katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
-(28 min)
 - The project hasn't been worked on for a while
 - When in react, the team felt anxious, often had to patch something at the last minute
 - js libraries moved on - stuff can break with no warning
 - Because of strong and static typing, the elm package ecosystem can enforce semantic versioning
-- MAYBE DITCH There are some useful tips in the elm docs...
-Don't prefer shorter files
-- Don't try to model everything from the beginning, let it grow organically and refector with confidence
-- Assume everything is unique until it isn't.
-Often we mistake similar for the same in order to save effort, but it often is a false economy.
-- Build your modules around types rather than types of functionality.
-- Don't think in terms of visual components - it's tempting to break stuff down into - local state and methods, but that's the object trap and it adds a layer of management complexity.

 +++